abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets
 ===

 Let's begin our inquiry by looking at the basic theory of sets.
 Set theory and category theory share many similarities.
 We can view category theory as a *generalization* of set theory.
-That is, it is meant to describe the same thing as set theory (everything?), but to do it in a more abstract manner, one that is more versatile and (hopefully) simpler.
+That is, it's meant to describe the same thing as set theory (everything?), but to do it in a more abstract manner, one that is more versatile and (hopefully) simpler.

 In other words, sets are an *example of a category* (the *proto-example*, we might say), and it is useful to have examples.